-Termite Awareness Week is from March 10-16, 2019.
+Termite Awareness Week is usually the second week of March.
 It’s a national observance where the pest control industry educates the public about termite risk and prevention.
-Following an unusually warm start to winter, professionals are predicting an early termite season.
+Following an unusually warm winter, professionals are predicting an early termite season.

 Termites are one of the most destructive pests and can cause $5 billion in damage annually.
 They feed on the cellulose found in wood and paper products during the spring.
 Unfortunately, termite damage usually isn’t covered by homeowners’ insurance.

 Once you have a termite infestation, it can’t be controlled with do-it-yourself methods.
 As licensed pest control professionals, Modern Pest’s Homecare Termite Control Service can assess the damage and determine an appropriate action plan.

 Modern Pest now offers financing options for termite services through GreenSky.
 Click here to apply now!